Shyamify-Digitals-0777/Visiting-Diz-cards/README.md

 1. Submit a test review on your website
 2. Click "Post This Review on Google" in the confirmation modal
 3. Verify it opens the correct Google review page for your business
+4. Test the direction modal by clicking "Directions" in the contact bar
+5. Verify the interactive map loads correctly

 # Email Service (for GMB review reminders)
 EMAIL_USER=your-email@gmail.com